 Remedy:

-Managers should build-remote working teams with high-performing individuals with excellent leadership skills who can motivate and manage themselves and others.
+Managers should build remote working teams with high-performing individuals with excellent leadership skills who can motivate and manage themselves and others.

 They should also implement reward and recognition schemes for employees to incentivize them and show that their work is valued.